NAFTA - Chapter 11 - Investment

 Procedural history

 On February 5, 2008, William Ralph Clayton et al. and Bilcon of Delaware, Inc. submitted a Notice of Intent to Submit a Claim to Arbitration, and on May 26, 2008, they served a Notice of Arbitration on the Government of Canada.
-After the parties exchanged pleadings, the Tribunal held a hearing on jurisdiction and liability in Toronto, ON from October 22 to 31, 2013, and issued its Award on Jurisdiction and Liability on March 17, 2015.
-The arbitration has moved into a damages phase, where the parties will submit evidence and argument to the Tribunal concerning the quantum of a compensation award.
+After the disputing parties exchanged pleadings, the Tribunal held a hearing on jurisdiction and liability in Toronto, Ontario, from October 22 to 31, 2013, and issued its Award on Jurisdiction and Liability on March 17, 2015.
+As the Tribunal found Canada liable for having breached NAFTA, it held a hearing on damages from February 19 to 28, 2018 in Toronto.
+The Tribunal issued its Award on damages on January 10, 2019.
+While the Claimants applied to set aside the award, their application has been dismissed.
+The issue of the costs of the arbitration must still be determined by the Tribunal.

 Factual overview and nature of the claim

-The governments of Canada and Nova Scotia jointly conducted the EA for the Whites Point project from 2003 to 2007.
-As the governments jointly determined that the project engaged widespread public concern and the possibility of significant adverse environmental effects, the EA was referred to a Joint Review Panel (JRP), which was comprised of three professors from Dalhousie University.
+As the governments jointly determined that the project engaged widespread public concern and the possibility of significant adverse environmental effects, the EA was referred to a Joint Review Panel (JRP).

 The Tribunal disagreed however with Canada’s argument that the actions of the JRP were not attributable to it.
 It found that the JRP was part of the apparatus of the Government of Canada and exercised elements of Canadian governmental authority.
 It also found that Canada had acknowledged and adopted the actions of the JRP as its own.

-A majority of the Tribunal found Canada liable for having breached its Minimum Standard of Treatment obligation under Article 1105(1).
-This provision requires that investors investments of NAFTA Parties be treated “in accordance with international law, including fair and equitable treatment and full protection and security” and prescribes the customary international law minimum standard of treatment of aliens as the applicable standard.
-The majority’s findings were based on the fact that the JRP’s recommendation relied on the application of a standard, “core community values,” that was not found in Canadian law and therefore that there was a lack of due process because the proponents were not given an opportunity to make a case based on this criterion.
+A Tribunal majority found Canada liable for breaching its Minimum Standard of Treatment obligation under Article 1105(1).
+The majority’s findings were based on the fact that the JRP’s recommendation relied on the application of a standard, “core community values,” that was not found in Canadian law and therefore that there was a lack of due process because the claimants were not given an opportunity to make a case based on this criterion.
 Professor Donald McRae issued a dissenting opinion related to the finding of a breach of Article 1105.
-In the dissent, Professor McRae disagreed with the majority’s assessment of the facts, with the majority’s determination that the JRP departed in fundamental ways from the standard of evaluation required by the laws of Canada.
+In the dissent, Professor McRae disagreed with the majority’s determination that the JRP departed in fundamental ways from the standard of evaluation required by the laws of Canada.
 He also expressed disagreement with the effect of the majority’s decision on the threshold for the application of the standard under Article 1105.

 Legal documents